discordx-ts/discordx/README.md

 // start ...
 ```

-Your tsconfig.json should looks like that :
+Your tsconfig.json should look like this:
 ```json
 {
   "compilerOptions": {